 Roses need approximately 6 hours of sunlight a day so choose a spot in the garden where they are going to get adequate light throughout the year.
-Keep in mind, some spots in your garden will receive less light in winter than they will in summer.
+Keep in mind, that some spots in your garden will receive less light in winter than they will in summer.

 Make sure your rose won’t be competing with any other plants.
 This includes the lawn!
 Roses will not enjoy having to compete with already established plants as this can affect their overall growth.
-Make sure they’re not planted under large trees (particularly eucalyptus) and lawn is kept back at least 40cm from the base.
+Make sure they’re not planted under large trees (particularly eucalyptus) and the lawn is kept back at least 40cm from the base.

 Do not plant your rose where you have recently removed one unless you either allow the soil to rest for 6 months or more OR replace the soil.
 If a rose has recently died in this spot, find the cause of death before planting a new one as a new rose may find the same demise!

-Roses can grow in most soil types, but for the best results they prefer medium to heavy loam with a pH of 6.5 – 7.
+Roses can grow in most soil types, but for the best results, they prefer medium to heavy loam with a pH of 6.5 – 7.
 You can check your soil type using a pH Soil Testing kit.